1962 Peruvian coup d'état: Aftermath

-That same day a Government Military Junta was formed that annulled the elections and called other new elections for 1963, while the deposed president Prado was transported to the Callao naval arsenal and embarked on the BAP Callao (anchored on San Lorenzo Island) in which he was kidnapped until the end of his term, on July 28.
+That same day, a government military junta was formed that annulled the elections and called other new elections for 1963, while deposed president Prado was transported to the Callao naval arsenal and embarked on the BAP Callao (anchored on San Lorenzo Island) where he was kidnapped and detained until the end of his term, on July 28.
 On August 1, he voluntarily left the country and settled in Paris.

-The Government Military Junta was formed by Ricardo Pérez Godoy, then Chief of the Joint Command of the Armed Forces, and three ministers: Army General Nicolás Lindley as President of the Council of Ministers and Minister of War, Lieutenant General of the Air Force Pedro Vargas Prada, as Minister of Aviation, and Vice Admiral Juan Francisco Torres Matos, as Minister of the Navy.
+The junta was formed by Ricardo Pérez Godoy, then Chief of the Joint Command of the Armed Forces, and three ministers: Army General Nicolás Lindley as President of the Council of Ministers and Minister of War, Lieutenant General of the Air Force Pedro Vargas Prada, as Minister of Aviation, and Vice Admiral Juan Francisco Torres Matos, as Minister of the Navy.

 The new government proposed to organize new elections scheduled for 1963, for which they would guarantee transparency and a fair process.
 For this, the Board depurated and modernized the Electoral Registry, and promulgated by Decree Law No. 14207 the new Electoral Statute in which the single identification card and the distributing number were introduced for the first time.
 Likewise, a new National Jury of Elections was set up.

+The Kennedy administration in the United States responded to the coup by applying sanctions and refusing to recognise the junta.
+However, once it became clear that the junta was remaining in control and this policy was out of step with the rest of Latin America, Kennedy acquiesced and normalised relations.